the-crypt-keeper/tldw/README.md

-# **TL/DW: Too Long, Didnt Watch**
+# **tl/dw: Too Long, Didnt Watch**
-## Download, Transcribe, Summarize & Chat with Video+Audio+Documents+Articles & Books(WIP).
-All automated
+## Download, Transcribe, Summarize & Chat with Video+Audio+Documents+Articles & Books.
+All automated.
+All local.
+All yours.
-#### More: Full-Text-Search across everything ingested (RAG is wip), Local LLM inference as part of it(llamafile) for those who don't want to mess with setting up an LLM, and a WebApp(gradio as PoC) to interact with the script in a more user-friendly manner (GUI is now the main/intended method of interaction).
+#### More: Full-Text-Search across everything ingested (RAG is wip), Local LLM inference as part of it(llamafile) for those who don't want to mess with setting up an LLM, and a WebApp(gradio as PoC) to interact with the script in a more user-friendly manner.
 #### The original scripts by `the-crypt-keeper` are available here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts)
 ## [Public Demo](https://huggingface.co/spaces/oceansweep/Vid-Summarizer)

 ![License](https://img.shields.io/badge/license-apache2.0-green)

 **Install me with the Installer Script!
-Download and double click (Make sure to read it over first!)**
+Download and run it to install the necessary packages + run it (Make sure to read it over first!)**
 - **Linux:** `wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/Linux-Run-Install-Update.sh`
 - **MacOS:** `wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/MacOS-Run-Install-Update.sh`
 - **Windows:** `wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/WindowsRun-Install-Update.bat`